-Aging, a rational fear we all share, from men to women, to people of every age.
+Aging is a rational fear we all share, from men to women to people of every age.
 On the list, maybe one of the first signs is grey hair.
-It’s normal for hair color to change, as people age and grow older.
+It’s normal for hair color to change as people age and grow older.
 Grey hair can appear at almost any time in life, even if you are young.
 Even teenagers and people in their 20s may notice strands of white hair.
 According to Medical News Today, the human body has millions of hair follicles or small sacs lining the skin.
 The follicles generate hair and color or pigment cells that contain melanin.
 Over time, hair follicles lose pigment cells, resulting in white hair color.
 We here at Amodrn have outlined a few more reasons this may be happening to the young.
 Why do you get grey hair?
 Keep reading for more!

 Premature graying of a person’s hair is largely connected to genetics as well.
 Race and ethnicity play roles, as well.
-Premature graying in white people can start as early as 20 years old, while a person can be as young as 25 years old among Asians, and 30 years in African-Americans populations.
+Premature graying in white people can start as early as 20 years old, while a person can be as young as 25 years old among Asians and 30 years in African-Americans populations.

 3) Oxidative stress